 Closing Disco Inferno is the Earl Young produced You Don’t Touch My Hot Line, arranged by T.G.
 Conway.
 Searing guitar licks from Bobby “Electronic” Eli join the Baker, Harris, Young rhythm section, while strings sweep and swirl.
 Soon, Jimmy Ellis delvers a vocal that’s a combination of passion and power.
 It’s also deeply soulful, like The Trammps tight, sweeping harmonies.
 They’re joined by lush strings and blazing horns, while Bobby Electronic” Eli and Norman Harris’ guitars provide contrasts.
 Horns growl and Earl Young’s drums inject power and drama as Jimmy and rest of The Trammps vamp their way through the rest of the track, closing Disco Inferno on a song that has made in Philly written all over it.

-It seems that The Trammps picked up where they left off on Where The Happy People Go.
+It seems that The Trammps picked up where they left off on Where The Happy People Go and took their music to another level.
 Not only did The Trammps build on the momentum created by their sophomore album, but Disco Inferno saw The Trammps take their music to even heights of soulfulness and dance-floor friendliness.
 Philly Soul, funk, jazz and disco were all poured into The Trammps musical melting pot.
 The result was a delicious and timeless fusion of musical genres.
 From the opening bars of Body Contact Contract, right through tracks like I Think I’ve Been Living (On the Dark SIde of the Moon), Disco Inferno and the deeply soulful strains of You Don’t Touch My Hot Line, The Trammps never miss a beat.

 A combination of The Trammps vocal prowess, plus some of Philly’s best songwriters, arrangers, producers and musicians saw to this.
 Norman Harris, Ron Baker, Ron “Have Mercy” Kersey and Earl Young all deserve credit for their productions on Disco Inferno.
 So do the all-star line of musicians, featuring some legendary Philadelphia musicians.
 Especially with such a charismatic vocalist as Jimmy Ellis bringing each song to life with power, passion and emotion.
 The Trammps and Sweethearts of Sigma’s harmonies were just the finishing touch.
 When you look at the personnel involved in Disco Inferno and hear the six tracks, you wonder why the album wasn’t a much bigger success.
-Then a year later, somewhat belatedly, one of the tracks on Disco Inferno which was rereleased by WEA Japan on 30th April 2013, became an anthemic, iconic disco classic.
+Then a year later, somewhat belatedly, one of the tracks on Disco Inferno became an anthemic, iconic disco classic.

 THE TRAMMPS-DISCO INFERNO.